 While waiting for my bus, I massaged my ankle for quite a while to reduce the pain.

 The Thai woman who sat next to me, waiting for her bus, kept glancing at my efforts with my ankle.
 She could tell that I had a real problem.

 After a while, she spontaneously stood up, went to a shop in the bus station and bought some tiger balm.

 She came back, grabbed my foot, put it on her lap, applied the cooling balm, and started massaging it.

 She tried to say something in Thai, but our efforts in communication were hopeless since she did not speak one word of English, and in those days my Thai language skills were practically zero.
 So we just smiled at each other, the universal language.

 After a while, she had to catch her bus and left, smiling and happy that she had helped me, and I was just overwhelmed by the fact that a total stranger gave me a spontaneous foot massage in the waiting area of a bus station.

 A lifelong memory of the magic of touch

-It was such a simple and heartfelt act of kindness, and it was a moment which I will always remember although it happened over 20 years ago.
+It was such a simple and heartfelt act of kindness, and it was a moment that I will always remember although it happened over two decades ago.

 Touching habits in Thailand